hkleinsorgen/JNIPort/site/names-of-generated-wrapper-methods.md

 In practice, the method's return type can be ignored since Java does not allow overloading on return type (although the JVM itself does).
 So, we can think of a Java method's “full” name as being somehow composed of its normal name and the types of any arguments.
 The names of generated Smalltalk methods follow this thinking.

 (By the way, if you are using a version of Java that supports so-called “generics” then you will need to know that generics are invisble to the Java runtime (they are merely a hack implemented entirely in the Java compiler), and so they are invisible to JNIPort too.
 The types seen by the Java runtime are what determine the correct names to use, and they are the names of the generic types after “erasure”.
-If you think that's messy or awkward, then I agree with you, but it's not my fault — Sun have done everyone a disservice by introducing the underpowered, overcomplicated, and largely pointless hack into the language.)

 The general pattern is that a Java method called, say, “aMethod()”, with arguments of types “Type1”, “Type2”, and “Type3”,